complycube/complycube-react-native-sdk/README.md

 For detailed instructions on integrating our SDK, please refer to our [integration guide](https://docs.complycube.com/documentation/guides/mobile-sdk-guide/mobile-sdk-integration-guide).

-For an overview of our core platform and its multiple features, please refer to our [user guide](https://doc.complycube.com) or browse the [API reference](https://docs.complycube.com/api-reference) for fine-grained documentation of all our services.
+For an overview of our core platform and its multiple features, please refer to our [user guide](https://docs.complycube.com) or browse the [API reference](https://docs.complycube.com/api-reference) for fine-grained documentation of all our services.

+## About ComplyCube

+[ComplyCube](https://www.complycube.com/en) stands out as an award-winning SaaS & API platform, specializing in cutting-edge Identity Verification (IDV), Anti-Money Laundering (AML), and Know Your Customer (KYC) compliance solutions.
+It caters to a wide customer base across financial services, transport, healthcare, e-commerce, cryptocurrency, FinTech, telecoms, and more, positioning itself as a frontrunner in the IDV industry.
+The ISO-certified AI-powered platform is commended for its fast omnichannel integration and the breadth of its services, offering Low/No-Code solutions, comprehensive API, Mobile SDKs, Client Libraries, and effective CRM integrations.